nexpy/nexpy/doc/source/pythongui.rst

     is copied to an HDF5 memory-mapped file using the h5py copy module.

 **Paste As Link**
     Pastes a link to the copied node in the selected group.
-Both the copied node and the selected group must share the same root.
+If the copied node and the selected group have different roots, the copied node is added to the group as an external link.

+    .. note:: External links can only be modified through the parent file, which can be opened using the 'Show Link' menu item (see below).

+    .. warning:: The file containing the external link is referenced using the file path to the parent file.
+If the files are moved without preserving their relative file paths, the link will be broken.

 **Delete Data**
     Deletes the selected tree item.